joelvaneenwyk/huginn-wiki/Running huginn on low end or bare minimum RAM & CPU.md

-The following is used as a mysql bare minimum for a single user huginn deployment set inside the /etc/mysql/my.cnf taken from /usr/share/doc/mysql-server-5.5/examples/my-small.cnf please make improvements and explanations
+The following is used as a mysql bare minimum for a single user huginn deployment set inside the /etc/mysql/my.cnf taken from /usr/share/doc/mysql-server-5.5/examples/my-small.cnf please make improvements and explanations someone could also use a script like MySQLTuner or similar.

 Example MySQL config file for minimal systems `etc/mysql/my.cnf`
 ```